engineyard/ey-docs/pages/database-restore.md

     `ec2-174-129-17-196.compute-1.amazonaws.com` is the IP address of the database instance, and
     `/tmp/mysql/dumpfile.sql` is the directory and file name that you want to copy the backup file to.

-2. Via SSH, connect to the Application and Database instance (for single server environment) or the Master Database instance (for a clustered environment), and change to the directory where you copied the database backup file in Step 1 (e.g.`cd /tmp/mysql`)
+2. Via SSH, connect to the Application and Database instance (for single server environment) or the Master Database instance (for a clustered environment), and change to the directory where you copied the database backup file in Step 1 (e.g.`cd /tmp/mysql`).

 3. Import the database backup file to the database:

         mysql -u deploy -pMyP4ssW0rd -h ec2-174-129-17-196.compute-1.amazonaws.com myapp < dumpfile.sql
-    where `MyP4ssW0rd` is the database password
+    where `MyP4ssW0rd` is the database password.

     **Note:** In a single server environment, you can type `localhost` instead of `ec2-174-129-17-196.compute-1.amazonaws.com`